bacontime/games-mirror/rules/abstract-dameo.md

 - Men can move **forward** or **diagonally forward**: ↖⬆↗
     - one space by itself
-    - by jumping over a straight  unbroken line of their allies (equivalently, move the entire line)
+    - by jumping over a straight  unbroken line of allied men (equivalently, move the entire line of men)
 - Kings move like **chess-queens**
 - If a Man ends his move on the back row, he is promoted to a King.